pjambet/redis-in-ruby/content/post/chapter-1-basic-server.md

 $ gcc client.c -o client
 ```

-We're going to need to shells, start the server in the first one, `./server`.
+We're going to need two shells, start the server in the first one, `./server`.
 It should log the following:

 ``` bash
 Socket successfully created..